yf13/webswitch/README.md

 - On the intranet where intranet site listens at localhost:8080, start the **plug** using:

 ```
-   webx_plug -hub ws://www.example.com:8081/_webx -hosts www.example.com:8080 -rhosts http://localhost:808
+   webx_plug -hub ws://www.example.com:8081/_webx -hosts www.example.com:8080 -rhosts http://localhost:8080

 ```

-Then from a client host which can resolve hostname www.example.com correctly try use a browser or cURL tool to access http://www.example.com.
-Sicne the original intranet site is only accessible to its localhost, thus it can't be reached from the client host originally, but with webswitch, it can be accessed.
+Then from a client host use a browser or cURL tool to access http://www.example.com.

+Note that Since the original intranet site is only accessible on the intranet server since it listens on ocalhost only, it can't be reached from the client host directly.
+However with webswitch, the site can still be published if a proper **plug** is running.

 Options
 --------